 In a working at heights course, common risk factors in the work environment can be learned and applied in the actual job.
 The course must make its trainees acknowledge these risk factors so that the trainees know them when they are present.
 Once known, they can act appropriately to the situation.

 3. Risk assessment

 Risk assessment is the act of taking the risk factors that an employee or worker has acknowledged and evaluate them altogether.
-This evaluation can recognize and analyze potential undesirable events that may happen in the future.
-In a worst-case scenario, this could mean recognizing the potential death of an employee based on analyzed risk factors.
+This evaluation can recognize and analyse potential undesirable events that may happen in the future.
+In a worst-case scenario, this could mean recognizing the potential death of an employee based on analysed risk factors.